open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ### Configure internal metrics

-Prometheus metrics are exposed locally on port `8888` and path `/metrics`.
-For containerized environments, you might want to expose this port on a public interface instead of only locally.
+You can configure how internal metrics are generated and exposed by the Collector.
+By default, the Collector generates basic metrics about itself and exposes them for scraping at http://127.0.0.1:8888/metrics.
+You can expose the endpoint to one specific or all network interfaces when needed.
+For containerized environments, you might want to expose this port on a public interface.

 Set the address in the config `service::telemetry::metrics`: